Benjamin, et al. v. Oliver, et al.

 Client(s)

-Five trans people incarcerated in the custody of the Georgia Department of Corrections representing a class of incarcerated trans people denied access to gender dysphoria healthcare
+Five trans people incarcerated in the custody of the Georgia Department of Corrections representing two classes of incarcerated trans people denied access to gender dysphoria healthcare

 Case Description